Josh Naylor Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The Padres pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.82 team ERA that ranks eighth across all league pitching staffs.
+- The Padres have a 3.80 team ERA that ranks sixth across all league pitching staffs.

-- Padres pitchers combine to allow 71 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- The Padres rank 13th in baseball in home runs given up (72 total, 1.1 per game).

-- The right-hander's last appearance came on Wednesday against the Seattle Mariners, when he threw five innings, surrendering one earned run while giving up four hits.
+- His last appearance came on Wednesday against the Seattle Mariners, when the righty went six scoreless innings while allowing two hits.

-- In eight games this season, the 30-year-old has a 4.35 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .256 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.